 The James Beard Foundation Legacy Network launched in Spring 2021 to train emerging leaders across the culinary industry and connect them with future generations of excellence.
 By developing and cultivating the capabilities among these influential professionals, the Legacy Network advances the equitable, culturally relevant leadership required to strengthen the industry.
 For additional information on the program, timeline, and application assets, please visit here.

 Oyster Sunday Benefits Program provides direct access to preventative care for underinsured or uninsured members of your team—plus discounted access to a well-rounded package of lifestyle benefits designed to fit the specific needs of food and hospitality teams.
 The JBF community receives a 10% discount, learn more here.

 Mobilizing the community toward systemic policy change that supports a thriving and sustainable food and beverage industry.

-Through Open for Good we educate, train, and mobilize the chef community to use their voice in support of public policies from combatting hunger in America to supporting farmers and protecting American fisheries to promoting fair wage models.
+Through Open for Good, we educate, train, and mobilize the chef community to use their voice in support of public policies from combatting hunger in America to supporting farmers and protecting American fisheries to promoting fair wage models.

 Since 2012, the James Beard Foundation has been training and empowering chefs to advocate for meaningful food system change through the Chefs Boot Camp for Policy and Change.

-Together these chef-advocates meet regularly with mayors, state legislators, governors and members of Congress and their staffs, to create policies focused on a more diverse, equitable and sustainable food system.
+Together these chef-advocates meet regularly with mayors, state legislators, governors and members of Congress and their staffs to create policies focused on a more diverse, equitable, and sustainable food system.

 Grants to help independent restaurants survive, reopen, and rebuild.

 The restaurant community is always among the first to donate their time and resources to charities, and in a time of crisis are among the first responders that keep communities nourished.
 They are also among those in need.
-The Foundation has created a unique grant program to directly support small, independent restaurants.
+The Foundation has created unique grant programs to directly support small, independent restaurants.